Tdrachev/Ansible-Kubernetes-Federation/README.md

 # Ansible-Kubernetes

-A repo containing ansible playbooks for deploying and destroying a federation kubernetes cluster
+A repo containing ansible playbooks for deploying and in the future destroying a federation kubernetes cluster

 # How to: